 Theory is linked to practice through work-related learning and a placement focusing on equality and diversity.
 You will explore the nature of the primary curriculum in English, mathematics and science, and develop your knowledge and skills in educational research.

 The final year includes a research project that can be tailored to an area of interest within education that particularly interests, fascinates or excites you.
 You will continue to develop your understanding and thinking about the primary curriculum, and the ways that learning is supported and assessed.

 As you progress through the programme you will be encouraged to consider your own values and beliefs in relation to educational policy and practice, based on your learning and experience.

-This course provides an ideal opportunity to gain in depth knowledge and understanding of the field of education with a focus on learning and teaching both within and beyond the school context.
-It provides you with a strong foundation from which to choose your career pathway.
+This course provides an exciting opportunity to gain in depth knowledge and understanding of the dynamic field of education, with a focus on learning and teaching.
 You will be taught by staff who have experience in teaching in schools and Early Years provision who are actively engaged in a wide range of ongoing research and educational enquiry.

 Your studies will take place within the School of Education, highly rated by external bodies such as the Quality Assurance Agency and OFSTED.

 Graduates from our programme are well positioned to go into many areas of graduate employment such as museums, educational welfare, prisons, social work and local authorities.
 Career prospects in education can also be furthered by progressing to postgraduate studies.
 These include gaining a Master's degree in, for example, education, leadership or psychology, or entering a postgraduate primary teacher training course.

 Our programme will provide you with a sound foundation for a range of roles within education, including helping you prepare to apply for teacher training.
 Our graduates are well positioned to go into many areas of employment such as: